alexpederneschi/cluster_youtube_comments/README.md

 - Visualizes vector embeddings using dimensionality reduction techniques
 - Clusters the reviews and provides description/category for each cluster

+**Note:** This project uses DeepSeek to generate cluster descriptions.
+You will need a valid API key to access their service — see the .env setup in the Setup section below.

 ## Data Source

 The project uses YouTube comment data from the [Peterson-Newman Interview: 50K YT Comments](https://www.kaggle.com/datasets/kanchana1990/peterson-newman-interview-50k-yt-comments) on Kaggle.